jgaines/bin/requirements/machine-specific-validation.md

 - **Home machine** (personal use)
 - **john.eng.netscout.com** (Linux server for testing/Docker applications)

 Some scripts contain work-specific configurations, access credentials, or perform operations that should only occur on the primary work machine.
+Some are only appropriate on my home machine.

 ## Requirements